koerding/testing/test.md

 | **2.
 The Process and Benefits** | Introduction to the steps of pre-registration and its advantages. | *Activity*: Students draft a pre-registration for a hypothetical experiment in pairs. | **Example**: A groundbreaking study on neuroplasticity that was pre-registered. |
 | **3.
 Moving Towards Transparent Research** | Emphasizing the role of pre-registration in fostering better future research. | *Activity*: Students create a checklist or pledge for their future experiments. | **Example**: The young researcher who detected a major flaw due to lack of pre-registration, leading to a paradigm shift. |

-I hope this provides a comprehensive guide for your course!
-Adjustments can be made based on the specific details or preferences you might have.

 # Biases induced by inclusion and exclusion criteria

 ### Full Course Curriculum (3 hours):